-Disclaimer: This document has been prepared based on information provided by others as cited in the Notes section.
-Mohillen Jacobs Associates assumes no responsibility for deta supplied in electronic format, and the recipient accepts of this information and shall not be responsible for any errors or omissions which may be incorporated herein as a result.
-Mohillen Jacobs Associates assumes no responsibility for deta supplied in electronic format, and the recipient accepts of the data.
+Declarer This document has been presented based on information provided by choice as clear in the Notes section.
+Vichilian Jacobs Associates assumes on responsibility for data supplied in electronic format and the recipient scontable.
+For any errors or emissions which may be incorporated here as a result.
+MolNile Jacobs Associates assumes no responsibility for data supplied in electronic format and the recipient scontable.